christopherlim98/copycat/README.md

 	=> Segregation of datasets into small, medium and large file sizes.

-#### "codes/helper" directory -> In aid to count the number of characters in each file
+#### "codes/helper" directory -> To aid in the count of the number of characters in each file

 	=> To perform EDA for the datasets.